PS4 Won’t Turn On Issues | Totally Fixed By Experts

 Much like the PS4 hard drive, the PS4 power supply unit (or PS4 PSU for short) eventually fail.
 Also like the PS4 hard drive, it isn’t a matter of if, it is a matter of when and why.

 Before the PS4 stopped turning on entirely, remember whether it was behaving strangely or randomly crashing before that or not.
 If it was the case, testing your PS4 power supply should be part of your troubleshooting—it might be on the way out.
+Often you get your PS4 won’t turn on after a power outage.

 Well, the component of your PS4 console that’s under the most stress is the power supply unit (PSU), because it’s the power-conversion bridge between the system’s components and the mains grid.
 What that means: It has to deal with every abnormality of the mains and make sure those abnormalities don’t affect other components.
 That’s a tough job, and it gets even harder if there’s no power conditioner or surge protector installed.